 We recommend doing a backup of your WordPress site (files and data) before modifying any files.
-If you don’t want to perform your own backups, then get help from a WordPress professional, or use WordPress backup plugins.
+If you don’t want to do manual backups, then consider getting professional support, or use a backup plugin.

-You can learn more about a great WordPress backup plugin that can automate your backup process here:
+You can learn more about a WordPress backup plugin that we recommend using to automate file and data backups here:

 How To Configure File Permission Settings On Your Server

 The chmod (abbreviated from change mode) is a command that lets a user tell the system (or server) how much or how little access it should permit a file or a file directory to be given.
 It changes the file system modes of files and directories, including permissions and special modes.